the-maty/dc-bot-pterodactyl-py/README.md

 2. Right click on yourself in any server or dm
 3. Click **Copy User ID**
 4. That's your user ID

----

-ok that's all...  *sponsor me if you'd like :)*